zero-to-agi/QA/round_1-3_AI.md

    - Either through multilingual training data, specialized tokenization for different languages, or language-specific adaptations like embedding spaces.

 3. **What is prompt engineering?**
-   - The practice of designing effective input prompts that elicit desired behaviors from LLMs, often using techniques like few-shot examples, specific instructions, or structured formats.
+   - The practice of designing effective input prompts that elicit desired behaviors from LLMs, **often using techniques like few-shot examples, specific instructions, or structured formats.**

 4. **What are the key challenges in scaling language models?**
-   - Hardware limitations, increasing computational costs, diminishing returns on some tasks, and data exhaustion for high-quality training.
+   - **Hardware limitations, increasing computational costs**, diminishing returns on some tasks, and **data exhaustion for high-quality training.**

 5. **How do RLHF and constitutional AI improve alignment?**
-   - These improve alignment by incorporating human feedback and pre-defined values, helping models better understand human preferences and ethical boundaries.
+   - These improve alignment by incorporating human feedback and pre-defined values, **helping models better understand human preferences and ethical boundaries.**

 6. **What is retrieval-augmented generation (RAG)?**
-   - A technique where LLMs are connected to external knowledge sources that retrieve relevant information before generating responses, reducing hallucinations and improving factuality.
+   - A technique where LLMs are connected to **external knowledge sources that retrieve relevant information before generating responses**, reducing hallucinations and improving factuality.

 7. **How do instruction tuning and chain-of-thought prompting improve LLM reasoning?**
    - Instruction tuning makes models better at following specific directions, while chain-of-thought prompts models to show step-by-step reasoning, improving complex problem-solving.